MicrosoftDocs/win32/desktop-src/WmiSdk/setting-authentication-using-c-.md

 ---
-Description: 'One of the main tasks of IWbemLocator::ConnectServer for WMI is returning a pointer to an IWbemServices proxy.'
+Description: One of the main tasks of IWbemLocatorConnectServer for WMI is returning a pointer to an IWbemServices proxy.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'bbff43b7-79f8-4c7b-a772-d3d962cf3859'
+ms.assetid: bbff43b7-79f8-4c7b-a772-d3d962cf3859
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Setting Authentication Using C++
+title: Setting Authentication Using C++ ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
 ---

 # Setting Authentication Using C++

-One of the main tasks of [**IWbemLocator::ConnectServer**](iwbemlocator-connectserver.md) for WMI is returning a pointer to an [**IWbemServices**](iwbemservices.md) proxy.
+One of the main tasks of [**IWbemLocator::ConnectServer**](/windows/win32/Wbemcli/nf-wbemcli-iwbemlocator-connectserver?branch=master) for WMI is returning a pointer to an [**IWbemServices**](/windows/win32/WbemCli/nn-wbemcli-iwbemservices?branch=master) proxy.
 Through the **IWbemServices** proxy, you can access the capabilities of the WMI infrastructure.
 However, the pointer to the **IWbemServices** proxy has the identity of the client application process and not the identity of the **IWbemServices** process.
 Therefore, if you attempt to access **IWbemServices** with the pointer, you can receive an access-denied code such as **E\_ACCESSDENIED**.
 To avoid the access-denied error, you must set the identity of the new pointer with a call to the [**CoSetProxyBlanket**](_com_cosetproxyblanket) interface.

 A provider can set the security on a namespace so that no data is returned unless you use packet privacy (**PktPrivacy**) in your connection to that namespace.
 This ensures that data is encrypted as it crosses the network.
 If you try to set a lower authentication level, you will get an access denied message.
 For more information, see [Setting Namepace Security Descriptors](setting-namespace-security-descriptors.md).